-Long-term equity incentives were awarded to our Named Executive Officers during fiscal 2016, as provided below.
+Long-term equity incentives were awarded to our Named Executive Officers during fiscal 2017, as provided below.
 Each of the following equity awards generally vests and, if applicable, becomes exercisable in one-third increments on the anniversary of the grant date over three years, subject to the continued employment of the Named Executive Officer on the applicable vesting date.
+Mr. Mathis resigned from the Company prior to the annual equity grant for fiscal 2017.
+Because Mr. Ellsworth resigned prior to June 30, 2017, his restricted stock units for fiscal 2017 were cancelled and did not vest.

 Named Executive Officer Form of Equity Incentive Award Amount of Shares Subject to Award

-Mr. Baur Stock Option 125,000
+Mr. Baur Stock Option 77,339

+Restricted Stock Unit 21,044

-Mr. Mathis Restricted Stock Unit 4,752
+Mr. Mathis Restricted Stock Unit

-Mr. Ellsworth Restricted Stock Unit 4,171
+Mr. Ellsworth Restricted Stock Unit 4,910

-Mr. Lyons Restricted Stock Unit 2,640
+Mr. Lyons Restricted Stock Unit 3,423